numbbo/coco-doc/docs/bbob-largescale/functions/source/index.rst

 ..
 Dimo: What is `d` here?
 Shouldn't it be `n`?
 And why is it `(d-1)/2` and not `n/2`?
 ..
 Dimo: I have to say, I don't fully understand the second sentence here...
+..
+Wassim: the original paper should probably be referenced and I don’t think the explanation needs to be included here anyway

 **Algorithm 1** below describes the process of generating a permutation using a series of truncated uniform swaps with the following parameters: